Are You Being Watched? Lifestyle Clues That Can Trigger an HMRC Probe Explained

 Handling inheritance can be complex, especially when it comes to inheritance tax.
 If you are an executor or beneficiary and fail to report assets fully, HMRC may investigate.

 Large sudden transfers of money or assets can also raise flags, particularly if inheritance tax has not been paid or is under-declared.
-You should ensure that estate values are reported accurately and inheritance tax due is paid on time to avoid triggering a probe.
+You should ensure that estate values are reported accurately and inheritance tax due is paid on time to avoid triggering a probe, often reviewed with support from financial accounting services in London.

 Unusual Business Transactions